 2 PP-22 Resolutions with relevant changes impacting ITU-T

-2.1 Resolution 25 (Rev. Bucharest 2022) “Strengthening the regional presence”:
+2.1 Resolution 25 (Rev. Bucharest 2022) “Strengthening the ITU regional presence”:

 instructs the Secretary-General, in close consultation with the Directors of the three Bureaux

+1 to take measures to further strengthen the regional presence as an extension of ITU as a whole, as well as measures to ensure that the activities of BR, TSB and BDT are effectively incorporated in the regional and area offices, as described in this resolution;

+3 to ensure the availability of expertise from the three ITU Sectors in the regional and area offices;

+5 to report annually to the Council on the implementation of all activities of the three Sectors and the General Secretariat in the regions under the coordination of the regional and area offices,

+instructs the Director of the Telecommunication Development Bureau, in close consultation with the Secretary-General and the Directors of the Radiocommunication Bureau and the Telecommunication Standardization Bureau

+2 to strongly encourage the participation of regional and area office staff in ITU conferences, assemblies and meetings taking into consideration budget availability.

-5 to report annually Council on the implementation of all activities of the three Sectors and the General Secretariat in the regions under the coordination of the regional instructs the Director of the Telecommunication Development Bureau, in close consultation with the Secretary-General and the Directors of the Radiocommunication Bureau and the Telecommunication Standardization Bureau4 to review and determine the appropriate posts, including permanent posts, in regional and area offices, and strive to ensure that each region has at least one professional with skills and knowledge relevant each of the three Sectors, reporting to the regional director, including by training existing staff, while hiring specialized staff on an as-needed basis to meet particular needs instructs the Directors of the Radiocommunication Bureau and the Telecommunication Standardization Bureau
+4 to review and determine the appropriate posts, including permanent posts, in regional and area offices, and strive to ensure that each region has at least one professional with skills and knowledge relevant to act as the focal point of each of the three Sectors, reporting to the regional director, including by training existing staff, while hiring specialized staff on an as-needed basis to meet particular needs

+9 to initiate internal consultations within the Sectors and with regional and area office staff to list expectations for the regional presence, and to define the type and appropriate level of contribution from each sector;

+10 clearly communicating the linkage between the role played by an individual and the achievement of key objectives and priorities of the concerned region,

+instructs the Directors of the Radiocommunication Bureau and the Telecommunication Standardization Bureau

-1 to continue coordinating with the Director of BDT to provide information on their Sectors' activities, as well as the necessary expertiseto strengthen cooperation and coordination with the relevant regional and UN organizations and to facilitate the participation of all Member States and Sector Members in the activities of the three Sectors of the Union
+1 to continue coordinating with the Director of BDT to provide information on their Sectors' activities, as well as the necessary expertise, and submit requests and/or proposals from regional and area offices, to strengthen cooperation and coordination with the relevant regional and UN organizations and to facilitate the participation of all Member States and Sector Members in the activities of the three Sectors of the Union in accordance with the “One ITU”;

+3 to identify focal points from BR and TSB to coordinate with regional and area offices.

 2.2 Resolution 64 (Rev. Bucharest 2022) “Non-discriminatory access to telecommunication/information and communication technology facilities, services and applications, including applied research and transfer of technology, and e meetings, on mutually agreed terms”: